kubestellar/kubestellar/docs/content/direct/example-scenarios.md

 ## Scenario 4 - Singleton status

-This scenario shows how to get the full status updated when setting `wantSingletonReportedState` in the BindingPolicy.
+This scenario shows how to get the full status updated, by setting `wantSingletonReportedState` in a `DownsyncPolicyClause`.
 This still an experimental feature.

 Apply a BindingPolicy with the `wantSingletonReportedState` flag set: